Papooch/nestjs-cls/README.md

 }
 ```

-Sometimes, however, that won't be enough, because the middleware could be mounted too late and you won't be able to use it in other middlewares if you need to.
+Sometimes, however, that won't be enough, because the middleware could be mounted too late and you won't be able to use it in other middlewares (**as is the case of GQL resolvers**).
 In that case, you can mount it directly in the bootstrap method:

 ```ts
 function bootstrap() {